MahApps/mahapps.com/input/docs/styles/buttons.md

 | --- | --- |
 | `MahApps.Styles.Button.MetroSquare` | transparent with a 2 pixel border and wider padding |
 | `MahApps.Styles.Button.MetroSquare.Accent` | the same filled with the accent colour |

+**Both of those keys are on their way out.** They were dropped from the library in July 2022 as unused, and no release carries that removal yet, so 2.4.11 still has them and the next version will not.
+The nearest thing left afterwards is `MahApps.Styles.Button.Square` with `ControlsHelper.ContentCharacterCasing` back at `Normal`.

 ## Circle, flat and chromeless